Interjection is a word or a short exclamation that conveys emotion. It has no real grammatical value nor connection to any other part of the sentence.

 The following familiar interjections in vocal English are: ah, eh, er, um, hey, oh, ouch, uh, huh, well.
 They are usually expressed in a spoken form rather than in writing.

-Learn some of these common, basic ASL interjections that are often found in basic ASL classes and in everyday: #ok (ok or okay in English), oh, and pshaw.
+These common, basic ASL interjections are often found in basic ASL classes and in everyday: #ok (ok or okay in English), oh, and pshaw.

 One of the most common ASL interjections is #ok.